MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v1.6.1/Set-AzureVNetGatewayDefaultSite.md

 ## DESCRIPTION
 The **Set-AzureVNetGatewayDefaultSite** cmdlet sets the default route to the on-premises site for forced tunneling traffic.
-This command sets the route on an azure_2 virtual private network (VPN) gateway for a virtual network.
+This command sets the route on an Azure virtual private network (VPN) gateway for a virtual network.

 ## EXAMPLES